-An amazing tropical pudding made with fresh fruit, coconut milk, chia seeds and ground cardamom.
-It is thick, creamy, easy, healthy, will leave you filling and so good when enjoyed cold on a hot summer day like this coconut milk chia pudding.
+Here's a breakfast you'll want to eat all summer long.
+An amazing tropical mango chia pudding made with fresh summer mangoes, coconut milk, chia seeds and ground cardamom.
+It is thick, creamy, easy, healthy and will leave you satisfied!

 Why you'll love this recipe?